dakanji/RefindPlus/README-Dev.md

 Token | Functionality
 ----- | -----
-active_csr            |Actively enables or disables the SIP Policy on Macs continue_on_warning   |Proceeds as if a key is pressed after screen warnings (unattended boot) decline_apfsload      |Disables built in provision of APFS filesystem capability decline_apfsmute      |Disables supressesion of verbose APFS text on boot decline_apfssync      |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot")
+continue_on_warning   |Proceeds as if a key is pressed after screen warnings (unattended boot) csr_dynamic           |Actively enables or disables the SIP Policy on Macs csr_normalise         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates decline_apfsload      |Disables built in provision of APFS filesystem capability decline_apfsmute      |Disables supressesion of verbose APFS text on boot decline_apfssync      |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot")